 Distracted driving is quickly becoming a leading cause of automobile accidents in America.
 From texting to picture taking, phones are one of the biggest distractions in our highly plugged-in lifestyle.
 Texting can take a driver’s eyes off the road for enough time to miss someone merging into your lane, to miss a light changing, or to miss road hazards.
 But what about a wristwatch?

-First, the laws regarding hand held devices while driving differ from state to state and country to country.
-In DC the law reads:
+First, the laws regarding handheld devices while driving differ from state to state and country to country.
+In DC, the law reads:

-But in Virginia the law is:
+But in Virginia, the law is:

-There’s almost a biological urge to read and answer whatever notification is coming through.
-Anything that causes a driver to look away from the road is cause for concern, and smart watches are too tempting to not be dangerous.
-Luckily, the technology in cars is also advancing, allowing the car to connect to the phone or electronic device to minimize any attention being diverted from the road.
+There’s almost a biological urge to read and answer all notifications.
+Anything that causes a driver to look away from the road is cause for concern, and smartwatches are too tempting not to be dangerous.
+Luckily, the technology in cars is also advancing, allowing the vehicle to connect to the phone or electronic device to minimize any attention being diverted from the road.
 Now cars can change the song, can answer calls, and some can even use voice command for texting.
 Many cars with these capabilities have also begun to ban the voice command texting unless the car is in park.
 Remember, even Bluetooth can distract and should be used sparingly.

-"$1,500,000.00, Auto Accident, Wrongful Death"
+"$1,500,000.00 Auto Accident / Wrongful Death"